ncase/covid-19/words.md

 **What's this mean for YOU, _right now?_**

 **For everyone:** Respect the lockdown so we can get out of Phase I asap.
-Keep washing those hands!
+Keep washing those hands.
 Make your own masks.
 Download a *privacy-protecting* contact tracing app when those are available next month.
 Stay healthy, physically & mentally!
 And write your local policymaker to get off their butt and...

 **For policymakers:** Create policies that compensate (or reward!) folks who have to self-isolate/quarantine.
 Direct funds into all the stuff we should be building, like...

 **For builders:** Build tests.
 Build ventilators.
 Build masks – cloth, surgical and N95.
-Build privacy-protecting contact tracing apps.
+Build apps.
 Build antivirals and other treatments.
 Build vaccines.
 Build science.

 Will we *need* all that?
 "Probably" not, the same way you "probably" won't need safety belts, fire insurance, or parachutes on planes.
 It's like doing a cost/benefit analysis of Russian Roulette: the chance of disaster is small, but the *cost* of disaster is far, far bigger.

-In situations like this, it pays to listen honestly to your fears, face them, and prepare for them.
+In situations like this, it pays to listen *honestly* to your fears.
+Don't deny or downplay them, just face them, and prepare for them.

 The only thing to fear is people who think the only thing to fear is fear itself.